HaemanthSP/DeftEval/notes/Notes.md

 | Baseline_simplified_3 | Bilstm(32) D[20(0.5),1] | 3 | 0.5485 | 0.6908 | 0.3309 | 0.5016 | 0.6923 | 0.4650 | 0.496 | 0.726 | 0.447 |

 * Among all the above experiments the baseline with 3 epoch seems better (adding to bechmarking)

+* Now the model has high bias.
+Lets increase feature to reduce it.
+* In that line, by looking at the decoded mis-prediction which doesnt seem to contain any punctuation(Which could be critical for certain type of definitions).
+Tokenizer need attention

+Vocab size with filtering: 25427
+Vocab size without filtering: 26121